tilschuenemann/tmms/README.md

 m.vote_average
 m.vote_count
 ```
-In the API JSON response the following columns were arrays of nested objects - these get unlisted, multiplying each record depending on the arrays cardinality:
+In the APIs JSON response the following columns are arrays of nested objects - these get unlisted, multiplying each record depending on the arrays cardinality:
 * spoken_languages
 * production_companies
 * production_countries